signalfx/splunk-otel-collector-chart/docs/auto-instrumentation-install.md

 ### 5. Check out the results at [Splunk Observability APM](https://app.us1.signalfx.com/#/apm)

-The trace and metrics data should populate the APM dashboard.To better visualize this example as a whole, we have also included a an image of what the APM dashboard should look like and a architecture diagram to show how everything is set up.
+The trace and metrics data should populate the APM dashboard.To better visualize this example as a whole, we have also included an image of what the APM dashboard should look like and a architecture diagram to show how everything is set up.